Junqo-org/junqo-platform/docs/developer/setup.md

     cd junqo-platform
     ```

-2. After cloning the repository, you need to spread the graphql schema to the frontend and the backend.

-    ```bash
-    python3 tools/update_schemas.py
-    ```

-3. Once you are in the project directory, you need to create a `db_password.conf` file at the root of the project.
+2. Once you are in the project directory, you need to create a `db_password.conf` file at the root of the project.
     This file should contain the password for the database user.
     The content of the file should look like this: